technology-toolbox/Notebook/Infrastructure/EXT-FOOBAR8 - Windows Server 2012 R2.md

 Restart-Computer $computerName

-Restart-Computer : Failed to restart the computer EXT-FOOBAR8 with the following error message: The RPC server is unavailable.
-(Exception from HRESULT: 0x800706BA).
+Restart-Computer : Failed to restart the computer EXT-FOOBAR8 with the following error message: Call was canceled by the message filter.
+(Exception from HRESULT: 0x80010002 (RPC_E_CALL_CANCELED)).
 At line:1 char:1
 + Restart-Computer $computerName
 + ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~